telosnetwork/telos-docs/docs/zero/about/network_peer_protocol.md

 ### 3.1.
 Block ID

-The EOSIO software checks whether two blocks match or hold the same content by comparing their block IDs.
+The Antelope software checks whether two blocks match or hold the same content by comparing their block IDs.
 A block ID is a function that depends on the contents of the block header and the block number.
 Checking whether two blocks are equal is crucial for syncing a node’s local chain with that of its peers.
 To generate the block ID from the block contents, the block header is serialized and a SHA-256 digest is created.
 The most significant 32 bits of the hash are retained while the least significant 32 bits are assigned the block number.
 Note that the block header includes the root hash of both the transaction merkle tree and the action merkle tree.
 Therefore, the block ID depends on all transactions included in the block as well as all actions included in each transaction.

 ### 3.2.
 In-Sync Mode